Pay policy statement

 Salary Finance

 The council entered a partnership with Salary Finance in 2022.
 Salary Finance are a leading financial wellbeing provider in the UK.
-A key driver for this service is to support colleagues to develop good financial management habits and reduce the need and likelihood to access payday loans.
+A key driver for this service is to support employees to develop good financial management habits and reduce the need and likelihood to access payday loans.
 It also represents part of the council’s wellbeing strategy.

 Salary Finance are fully regulated and have been accredited as an ethical lender.